Fadi-Bedrossian/spring-notepad/README.txt

 3- $ git clone https://github.com/jorgeacetozi/notepad.git
 4- $ cd notepad

-5- Once you successfully cloned the repository, build the app using Maven:
+5- Add this CMD to Docker file to build the image using Maven
 $ mvn clean install package -Dmaven.test.skip=true

 6- login to your dockerhub registry or any of your registires